hoylen/raspi-headless-setup/README.md

     Create or add the contents of the _pubkey_file_ to the _.ssh/authorized_keys_ file for the "pi" user account.
-By default, it will use the _~/.ssh/id_rsa.pub_ file, if it exists and `--nopubkey` has not been specified.
+By default, it will use the _~/.ssh/id_rsa.pub_ file of the account that invoked it, if it exists and `--nopubkey` has not been specified.

+- `-K | --pubkey-only`

+    Prohibit the use of passwords for SSH authentication.
+By default, either passwords or (if a public key is provided) SSH public keys can be used for authentication.
+This option cannot be used if there is no public key configured for the "pi" user account (i.e. it cannot be used if `--no-pubkey` is used, or no public key has been provided via the `--pi-ssh-pubkey` option or its default value).
+Use of this option improves security.

 - `--no-pubkey`

     Do not configure the _.ssh/authorized_keys_ file for the "pi" user account.
+If there is a default public key file, this option will ensure it will not be used, because without it the authorized keys file will be configured using that default file, even though the `--pi-ssh-pubkey` was not specified.

 #### Other defaults